 Do your vacation photos feature more shots of food than famous landmarks?
 No surprise!
 “Bite-seeing” is getting just as popular as sightseeing.
 The world is chock-full of tempting tastes and exotic new dishes to try.
-We’ve put together this slideshow with some of our top picks for foodie destinations, along with special experiences that let you get even deeper into the culinary culture.
+I’ve put together this slideshow with some of my top picks for foodie destinations, along with special experiences that let you get even deeper into the culinary culture.

-If you travel to eat, read on and get a taste of the world’s best foodie destinations.
+If you travel to eat, read on and get a taste of the world’s best destinations for foodies.

 Experience It: Beautiful riad Dar Les Cigognes offers individual cooking classes where you can choose which dishes you’d like to learn.
 Owner and cookbook author Eben Lenderking is working to preserve old recipes and cooking methods.
 For a cooking tour that takes you to multiple cities in Morocco, including Marrakesh, Access Trips is a great choice.